 So, keep in mind all the factors mentioned above.
 Instead of getting a neck tattoo that you could regret getting later, give it a good thought before getting inked.

-The trend of getting neck tattoos is relatively new.
-Currently, most people get their tattoos inked on the sides of the neck.
+The trend of getting these tattoos is relatively new.
+Currently, most people get their tattoos on the sides of the neck.
 It is not so easy to find someone who is sporting a tattoo at the back of the neck, also called the nape of the neck.
-However, getting inked on the front side of the neck, that is, near the collarbone is quite rare.
+However, getting tattoos on the front side of the neck, that is, near the collarbone is quite rare.
 Not that they don’t exist; they do.
 But, they are just rare.

 Getting a tattoo on the back of the neck is a safe bet.
 Under normal circumstances, nobody can see it the first time they meet you.
 If you have long hair it is even better; you can conveniently let your hair down whenever you think it is appropriate even when neck tattoos are small.